Menu HOME HOME ABOUT SERVICES FAQ/RESOURCES CONTACT

 I need more information, or would feel better talking with someone live, can I call you?

 Of course!
-You can call me or leave a message with my office manager, Shevaun Roukous.
-Or feel free to leave a message in my confidential voicemail, and I will return your call at my earliest convenience.
-We look forward to hearing from you!
+Call me, leave a message with my office manager Shevaun Roukous.
+I will return your call at my earliest convenience.
+I look forward to hearing from you!